 The day started with a surprise gray whale citing that lasted about 30 minutes.
 I was on the wrong side of the boat, too slow, or blocked and got no photos.
 Later there were so many dolphins – maybe close to 100 – I couldn’t keep track!
 They enjoyed racing in the wake of our engine and the boat captain knew what to do to get them to play.

 The graceful dolphins were fast and made the sweetest sounds as they came close to our boat.
 Their most magnificent antics were when two or three of them jumped in the air together in tandem.
 We literally squealed with delight as they kept coming back and repeating their incredible acrobatic performances!

 I have new appreciation for animal photographers, as getting photos of the quick-moving dolphins in action was difficult.
 My reflexes weren’t fast enough and frankly I was awe-struck seeing dolphins in their natural environment.

 On the way back to the harbor, we stopped at Isla Damas, the only island that allows tourists.
-We hiked around the island, enjoyed the beaches and views, and admired the unique Chilean vegetation.
+We hiked around the island, enjoyed the beaches, and admired the unique Chilean vegetation.

 Chile’s National Forest Service manages admissions and protects the reserve.
 To safeguard the island’s ecosystem, tours are limited and only permitted at certain times of day.
 Before heading back to Las Serena, we had late lunch at a local restaurant along the coast.
 To add to the day’s incredible animal sightings, we spotted a few guanacos and a family of grey foxes in the coastal bush.
-The outing was a satisfying, wonderful experience – BIG smile!
+The outing was a satisfying, wonderful experience!